BCH622 :: Structure of Biological Macromolecules

 Instructors: Jane and David Richardson

 This is a seminar/lab course in the 3D structure of macromolecules, primarily using computer graphics.
-Class time is Thursday afternoons in room 132 Nanaline Duke Bldg., for discussion, reports, working/playing with brass or plastic molecular models, etc. For the first half of the course each week there is a homework exercise, primarily working with kinemages and the KiNG (or Mage) display program on Linux, Unix, Mac or Windows, or directly on the Web.
+Class time is Friday afternoons on Zoom and/or potentially in room 132 Nanaline Duke Bldg., for discussion, reports, working/playing with brass or plastic molecular models, etc. For the first half of the course each week there is a homework exercise, primarily working with kinemages and the KiNG display program on Linux, Unix, Mac or Windows.
 Assistance with the exercises or software is available in the Richardson lab (132 Nanaline Duke) after class or on other afternoons.
 For the second half of the course students will work on projects.

 The course web site contains the exercises, kinemage files, and other information.
-The site can be reached directly at http://kinemage.biochem.duke.edu/teaching/BCH622/, and has a link from the BIOCHEM.622 Sakai site.
+The site can be reached directly at http://kinemage.biochem.duke.edu/teaching/BCH622.

 General references for course